Super Bowl XVI: Super Bowl pregame news

 This was the only Super Bowl to be played at the Pontiac Silverdome.
 The Super Bowl did return to Michigan for Super Bowl XL, but that game was played at Ford Field in Detroit, which in 2002 had replaced the Silverdome as the home of the Detroit Lions.
 This was also only the second Super Bowl to not take place in one of the three so-called 'big Super Bowl Cities' (the other was Houston in January 1974).
 Fourteen of the previous 15 Super Bowls took place in either Miami, Florida, New Orleans, Louisiana or in the Greater Los Angeles Area.
 The next nine Super Bowls would take place in New Orleans, California, or Florida with Tampa, Florida joining the rotation with Super Bowl XVIII.
-The next time the Super Bowl would be held in a cold weather city would be a decade from now with Super Bowl XXVI being held in Minneapolis, Minnesota on January 26, 1992.
+The next time the Super Bowl would be held in a cold-weather city would be a decade later, with Super Bowl XXVI being held in Minneapolis, Minnesota, on January 26, 1992.

 As the designated home team, the Bengals wore their black home uniforms with white pants, while the 49ers donned their road white uniforms with gold pants.
 This was the only Super Bowl where the 49ers away jerseys featured screen printed numbers.
 The next Super Bowl where the 49ers were the designated away team, their jerseys featured stitched on numbers.
 All subsequent Super Bowls where the 49ers have been the away team have featured this ever since.

 On the day of the game, a 49ers bus which had Bill Walsh and Montana on board was stuck in traffic due to bad weather and a motorcade carrying then-Vice President George H. W. Bush.
 As a result, they did not arrive at the stadium until 90 minutes before kickoff time.
 "Coach Walsh was pretty loose on the bus," Montana told Sports Illustrated after the game.
 "He said, ‘I’ve got the radio on and we’re leading 7–0.
 The trainer’s calling the plays.’"